-Save as disclosed above, there were no Awards granted to directors or controlling shareholders of the Company, or associates of controlling shareholders of the Company, from the commencement of the Performance Share Plan to the end of the financial year.
+Awards were also granted to associates of controlling shareholders and other employees of the Company and are disclosed in Note 21 of the notes to the financial statements.
+Save as disclosed above, there were no Awards granted to directors or controlling shareholders of the Company, from the commencement of the Performance Share Plan to the end of the financial year.
 In addition, no individual has been granted 5.0% or more of the total number of shares to be comprised in Awards available under the Performance Share Plan, from the commencement of the Performance Share Plan to the end of the financial year.

-During the financial year, no shares granted under the Performance Share Plan were cancelled or lapsed.
+During the year, no shares granted under the Performance Share Plan were cancelled or lapsed.